groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/ots-to-tsv.md

         - icon: "far fa-file-OTS"
           title: " About OTS File Format"
           content: |
-            A file with .ots extension is an OpenDocument Spreadsheet Template file that is created with the Calc application software included in Apache OpenOffice.
-Calc application software is the similar to Excel available in Microsoft Office.
-OTS file format is used to create templates that contain predefine settings related to styles, font, data, spreadsheet layout, and formatting.
-OTF files have mime-type application/vnd.oasis.opendocument.spreadsheet-template.
-These template files can be used as a starting point to generate and save actual data files that are saved in ODS file format.
-OTS files can be used with applications such as OpenOffice and LibreOffice.
+            OTS is a spreadsheet template in OpenDocument format.
+OTS files are used to create ODS files with same styling and formatting.

           link: "https://docs.fileformat.com/spreadsheet/ots/"

     format:
         # format loop
-        - icon: "far fa-file-TSV"
+        - icon: "far fa-file-excel"
           title: " About TSV File Format"
           content: |
             A Tab-Separated Values (TSV) file format represents data separated with tabs in plain text format.
 The file format, similar to CSV, is used for organization of data in a structured manner in order to import and export between different applications.
 The format is primarily used for data import/export and exchange in Spreadsheet applications and databases.
-Each record in a TSV file is contained in a single line of text file where each field value is separated by a tab character.
-Media type for TSV file format is text/tab-separated-values.

           link: "https://docs.fileformat.com/spreadsheet/tsv/"